Ems Ukaz: Ems Ukaz

 In the 1870s, the Kyiv Hromada and the South-Western Branch of the Imperial Russian Geographic Society began to publish important works in Kyiv in the Russian language on Ukrainian ethnography.
-Authors included Mykhailo Drahomanov, Volodymyr Antonovych, Ivan Rudchenko, and Pavlo Chubynsky.
-They held an Archaeological Congress in 1874, and published in the Russian-language paper Kyivskiy telegraf.
+Authors included Mykhailo Drahomanov, Volodymyr Antonovych, Ivan Yakovych Rudchenko, and Pavlo Chubynsky.
+They held an Archaeological Congress in 1874, and published in the Russian-language paper Kyiv telegraf.

-A member of the Geographic Society, Mikhail Yuzefovich, sent two letters to St Petersburg warning of separatist activity.
-Tsar Alexander II appointed an Imperial Commission on Ukrainophile Propaganda in the Southern Provinces of Russia, which found evidence of a danger to the state and recommended extending the scope of the Valuyev Decree.
+A member of the Geographic Society, Mikhail Yuzefovich, sent two letters to Saint Petersburg warning of separatist activity.
+Tsar Alexander II appointed an Imperial Commission on Ukrainophile Propaganda in the Southern Provinces of Russia, which found evidence of a danger to the state and recommended extending the scope of the Valuev Circular of 1863.
 While enjoying a spa in Bad Ems, Germany, on May 18, 1876, Alexander signed what would come to be called the Ems Ukaz, which extended the publication ban to all books and song lyrics in the "Little Russian dialect" and prohibited the import of such materials.
 Also, public lectures, plays, and song performances in Ukrainian were forbidden, as well as teaching of any discipline in Ukrainian.
 Prohibited was also preservation or circulation of any Ukrainian book in school libraries.
 Teachers suspected of Ukrainophilism were removed from teaching.

-The ukaz coincided with other actions against Ukrainian culture.
+The ukaz coincided with other actions against the Ukrainian culture.
 Drahomanov and the fellow activist Mykola Ziber were removed from their posts at Kyiv's University of St Vladimir and emigrated, along with other cultural leaders such as Fedir Vovk and Serhiy Podolynsky.
 The situation was exposed by professor Mykhailo Drahomanov at the 1878 Paris International Literary Congress.